New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- New England has combined with its opponents to put up more than 42.5 points just twice this season.
+- New England and its opponents have combined for 42.5 points only two times this year.

-- New York and its opponents have combined to score more than 42.5 points in two games this season.
+- New York has combined with its opponents to score more than 42.5 points in two games this season.

-- The two teams combine to score 34.2 points per game, 8.3 less than the total in this contest.
+- Sunday's over/under is 8.3 points higher than the combined 34.2 PPG average of the two teams.

-- The 45.4 points per game these two squads have surrendered to opponents this season are 2.9 more than the 42.5 total in this contest.
+- The 45.4 points per game these two squads have allowed to opponents this season are 2.9 more than the 42.5 over/under in this contest.

 - The 43.8 PPG average total in Jets games this season is 1.3 points more than this game's over/under.